Nanook/GrindCore.net/README.md

   - Provides a foundation with multiplatform C compilation based on CMake and C, ensuring seamless integration across different platforms.
   - Supplies zlib/deflate and Brotli from the dotnet 8 code, combined with C# wrappers, to offer efficient and reliable compression algorithms.
 - **[ZStd Facebook GitHub Repository](https://github.com/facebook/zstd):**
-  - Multiplatform zstandard direct for the source.
+  - Multiplatform zstandard direct from the source.
 - **[7zip mcmilk GitHub Repository](https://github.com/mcmilk/7-Zip-zstd):**
   - Contributes a comprehensive suite of hash functions, including SHA-1, SHA-2, SHA-3, MD2, MD4, MD5, and XXHash (32 and 64).
 More compression and hashing algorithms will be ported, benefiting from a uniform Make project structure that simplifies integration.
 - **[GrindCore.SharpCompress](https://github.com/Nanook/GrindCore.SharpCompress):**